Brooks Robinson: 1971

-Later years (1972-1977)
+Later years (1972–1977)

 Robinson served as the Major League Baseball Players Association player's representative for much of his career with the Orioles.
 In 1972, he and Belanger were among the 47 who voted in favor of the 1972 Major League Baseball strike.
 "I want to play," Robinson told reporters.
 "All players do.
 It all boils down to whether the owners are willing to make some concessions.
 I think our fellows are willing to make some, too, and that seems to be the best chance."
 The strike only wound up cancelling games on 10 days of the 1972 season, but Robinson was booed in his first at bat of the year at Memorial Stadium.

 In 153 games in 1972, Robinson batted .250.
-His eight home runs and 64 RBI were his lowest totals in those categories since 1961.
+His eight home runs and 64 RBIs were his lowest totals in those categories since 1961.
 During the season, he criticized Weaver publicly when Weaver suggested that some of the Oriole veterans were getting too old to play.
 "I find the remark embarrassing," Robinson said.
 "I don't enjoy going places to hear people say I'm over the hill, or know that they're thinking it."
 He recognized that Weaver was a great manager, however, and observed a couple years later that "Rarely have I questioned his action."
 Robinson still won the Commissioner's Award, presented annually to the individual who best represented baseball as a player and as a person.

 Robinson hit two home runs on Opening Day in 1973, but his batting average was under .200 by the middle of June.
 He still made the All-Star Game, but sportswriters observed that his selection had more to do with popularity than it did with his performance that season.
 On May 4, he had his 2,417th career hit, breaking Pie Traynor's record for most hits by a third baseman.
-Defensively, he started two 5-4-3 triple plays – on July 7 against the Athletics, and on September 20 against the Tigers.
-On August 20, he made his 2,500th hit against the Twins, a 9th-inning RBI single to tie the game, with the Orioles going on to win 4-3.
+Defensively, he started two 5–4–3 triple plays – on July 7 against the Athletics, and on September 20 against the Tigers.
+On August 20, he got his 2,500th hit against the Twins, a 9th-inning RBI single to tie the game, with the Orioles going on to win 4–3.
 In the season's final 2 1/2 months, he batted nearly .300.
-He played 155 games, batting .257 with nine home runs and 72 RBI as the Orioles returned to the playoffs after a one-year absence.
-In the ALCS against Oakland, he batted .250 with a run scored and two RBI as the Athletics defeated Baltimore in five games.
+He played 155 games, batting .257 with nine home runs and 72 RBIs as the Orioles returned to the playoffs after a one-year absence.
+In the ALCS against Oakland, he batted .250 with a run scored and two RBIs as the Athletics defeated Baltimore in five games.